One of the new financial services trends 2023 ushered in with a bang is the idea of striving towards a “higher bottom line.”

 One of the biggest recent trends in financial services takes access far beyond mobile banking.
-As financial companies make services like investment management, financial planning, insurance, capital raising and accounting more accessible to individuals and small business owners, both parties will benefit.
+As financial companies make services like investment management, financial planning, insurance, capital raising, and accounting more accessible to individuals and small business owners, both parties will benefit.

 According to a report by McKinsey & Company, expanding access to financial services can increase the GDP in the United States by as much as 6% before 2028.
 Much of that growth would come from greater investments and consumption of these services.

 By leaning into the financial services trends that make these products simpler and more user-friendly, the industry can access a vast audience of low- to middle-income individuals who don’t currently utilize these services — increasing industry revenue and improving financial health in these underserved communities.
 And this is one of several digital transformation trends in financial services aimed at increasing inclusivity and accessibility for all.

-Financial technology trends that aim to decentralize financial services and increase affordability are already gaining momentum, as evidenced by the boom in fintech (financial technology companies).
-Services like contactless payments, person-to-person payments, credit access and thousands of niche services gained widespread popularity during the pandemic.
+Financial technology trends that aim to decentralize financial services and increase affordability are already gaining momentum, as evidenced by the recent boom in fintech (financial technology companies).
+Services like contactless payments, person-to-person payments, credit access, and thousands of other niche financial services gained widespread popularity during the pandemic.
 One report from Vantage Market Research states that the fintech market is already valued at $112.5 billion and is expected to nearly triple to $332.5 billion by 2028—underscoring just how important affordability is to the future of finance industry companies.

-Remittance payments are one significant example of how these innovative fintech companies are making financial services more affordable than ever.
+Remittance payments are one significant example of how technology trends in financial services are increasing affordability.
 When remittances (money sent from workers in the U.S. to their family members overseas) are sent using the traditional banking channels, individuals pay 10%-20% in fees.
 Now, using fintech services, the cost to send money overseas has decreased significantly and is even free in some regions.
 Of the current trends in finance industry technology, this may be one of the most widely impactful.

-Another trend in the financial services sector that can benefit both bottom lines and society as a whole is improving access to funding.
+Another of the financial services trends benefitting bottom lines and society as a whole is improving access to funding.

-For entrepreneurs, small businesses, homebuyers and students, accessing funding has always been challenging.
-The financial sector has largely catered to major corporations, big businesses, brokerages and wealthy investors.
+For entrepreneurs, small businesses, homebuyers, and students, accessing funding has always been challenging.
+Previous financial technology trends and industry developments have largely catered to major corporations, big businesses, brokerages, and wealthy investors.
 But as the financial services industry evolves, funding for smaller projects is becoming more accessible — enabling a greater number of individuals to build their own wealth along the way.

-Greater data now allows financial services companies to offer customized funding opportunities to a wider audience, while helping these companies closely monitor their risk.
+Digital transformation trends in financial services now allow these companies to offer customized funding opportunities to a wider audience, while helping them closely monitor their risk.
 The underwriting and funding approvals process, formerly a time-consuming manual one, can now be done in seconds using data and algorithms.
 As a result, these companies can offer more assistance to more consumers without taking on too much risk.
-Unlike the destabilizing credit issued in the financial crisis of 2008, today’s companies can maintain their stability, manage their risk and still provide much-needed funding to a wide range of individuals and small businesses.
-And the increase in growing businesses, home purchases, and education access, offers significant, long-term benefits, by empowering people across the country to buy a home, start a business, go to college, and more.
+Unlike the destabilizing credit issued in the financial crisis of 2008, today’s companies can maintain their stability, manage their risk, and still provide much-needed funding to a wide range of individuals and small businesses.
+Of all the current trends in finance industry development, this trend may offer the greatest long-term benefits, by empowering people across the country to buy a home, start a business, go to college, and more.

 While not directly related to technology, another of the recent trends in financial services involves rebuilding the trust lost during the financial crisis of 2008.
 That national recession eroded society’s trust in the finance and accounting sectors.
-But by practicing transparency, better managing their risk and using a more stable business model, these sectors can rebuild that trust.
+But by practicing transparency, better managing their risk, and using a more stable business model, these sectors can rebuild that trust.

 A sound financial system is crucial for healthy, growing economies.
 And a strong economy is essential to the success of financial services companies.
 It only makes sense that these companies can improve society and strengthen their bottom line by engaging in responsible innovation.
 If financial services companies are willing to include multiple stakeholders in their planning and decision-making, including consumer advocates, they can ensure their products and services strengthen communities and generate profit, while earning significant trust in the process.